University Catalogues

 Pre-Req: AC 311

-This course continues the two-course sequence begun in AC 311 by exploring accounting theory and concepts which form background for external financial reporting.
-It examines the Generally Accepted Accounting Principles (GAAP) related to the preparation of financial statements, with particular emphasis on the equity side of the balance sheet.
-Topics covered include current liabilities, long-term debt, leases, pensions, stockholders’ equity, earnings per share, accounting for income taxes, accounting changes, and the statement of cash flows.
+The course examines accounting theory and concepts which form the background for external financial reporting.
+It examines the Generally Accepted Accounting Principles (GAAP) related to the preparation of financial statements, with particular emphasis on the liabilities and equity side of the balance sheet.
+Topics covered include, leases, stockholders’ equity, earnings per share, accounting for income taxes, and accounting changes.

 Typically Offered: Fall and Spring